pymupdf/PyMuPDF/docs/textpage.rst

        - Images mentioned in the page's :data:`object` definition will **always** appear in :meth:`Page.get_images` [#f1]_.
 But it may happen, that there is no "display" command in the page's :data:`contents` (erroneously or on purpose).
 In this case the image will **not appear** in the textpage.

    3. The image's "transformation matrix" is defined as the matrix, for which the expression `bbox / transform == pymupdf.Rect(0, 0, 1, 1)` is true, lookup details here: :ref:`ImageTransformation`.

+   4. A transparent image may be accompanied by a mask image.
+This is stored under key `"mask"` and has the format of a `DeviceGray` PNG image.
+Otherwise the value of this key is ``None``.
+If present, you may be able to recover (an equivalent of) the original image -- i.e. with transparency -- by creating :ref:`Pixmap` objects from the "image", respectively "mask" values and overlay them.
+This is not guaranteed to always work because mask images come in multiple formats, of which not all qualify for the conditions under which overlaying Pixmaps are supported.
+Here is a code snippet:

+   >>> base = pymupdf.Pixmap(block["image"])
+   >>> mask = pymupdf.Pixmap(block["mask"])
+   >>> result = pymupdf.Pixmap(base, mask)

 **Text block:**